juxor/afaq/markdown/secI3.md

 expression of "self-interest", in that working with people as equals is in our joint benefit.
 In the words of John O'Neill:

-> _"[F]or it is the institutions themselves that define what counts as one's interests.
-In particular, the market encourages egoism, not primarily because it encourages an individual to be 'self-interested' \-- it would be unrealistic not to expect individuals to act for the greater part in a 'self- interested' manner -- but rather because it defines an individual's interests in a particularly narrow fashion, most notably in terms of possession of certain material goods.
+> _"for it is the institutions themselves that define what counts as one's interests.
+In particular, the market encourages egoism, not primarily because it encourages an individual to be 'self-interested' -- it would be unrealistic not to expect individuals to act for the greater part in a 'self-interested' manner -- but rather because it defines an individual's interests in a particularly narrow fashion, most notably in terms of possession of certain material goods.
 In consequence, where market mechanism enter a particular sphere of life, the pursuit of goods outside this narrow range of market goods is institutionally defined as an act of altruism."_ [**The Market**, p.
 158]

 As such, anarchists would suggest that we should not confuse competition with self-interest and that a co-operative society would tend to promote